DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 invisible(lapply(spFun, source))
 ```

-And we will add an extra function for resting the plot options everytime we plot.
+And we add an extra function for resting the plot options everytime we plot.

 ```r